niru-27/DCS-Keybinds-Manager/README.md

 ---
 ## Donations:
-I'm not really setup to receive international donations, and I wrote this script to primarily for my own needs.
+I'm not really setup to receive international donations, and I wrote this script primarily for my own needs.

-If you're feeling generous, please donate to your local animal shelter or volunteer there:)
+If you're feeling generous, please donate to your local animal shelter or volunteer there  :)